simonscmap/cmapdatapipeline/docs/data_ingestion/web_validator.rst

 .. note::
    Datasets submitted through the web validator are currently stored in dropbox:
-   'CMAP Data Submission Dropbox/Simons CMAP/Apps/Simons CMAP Web Data Submission/{dataset_name}/{dataset_name_datestring.xlsx}
-   The data ingest pipeline starts at 'CMAP Data Submission Dropbox/Simons CMAP/staging/combined/{dataset_name}.xlsx This path disconnect should be remedied.
+   'CMAP Data Submission Dropbox/Simons CMAP/Apps/Simons CMAP Web Data Submission/{dataset_name}/{dataset_name_datestring.xlsx}.
+Validator folders are currently based on dataset short name.
+This means it is possible a submitted dataset will be saved to a folder that already exists, if a user reuses a dataset short name.
+A fix for this should be implemented in the future